solana-labs/ecosystem/projects/harmonia-eko.md

 twitter: "twitter.com/harmonia-eko"
 ---

-Harmonia-eko is a Solana-powered CO2e offset marketplace, rewarding buyers with collectable and tradable NFT certificates, from the best of the web's artists!
+Harmonia-eko is a Solana-powered CO2e offset marketplace, rewarding buyers with collectible and tradable NFT certificates, from the best of the web's artists!

 🌳🌍🌏🌌😌